Fixing TTY resolution with proprietary NVIDIA drivers

-So you got fed up with nouveau, installed the proprietary NVIDIA driver, and now your TTYs have giant blurred font and look like trash.
-I've struggled with this issue a lot in the past, but now I finally have a fix, and it's surprisingly easy.
+You had enough of nouveau, installed the proprietary NVIDIA driver, and now your TTYs have giant blurred font and look like trash.
+I’ve struggled with this issue a lot in the past, but now I finally have a fix, and it’s surprisingly easy.

-What's happening is that GRUB fails to detect the right screen mode, and defaults to one of the lowest available, which is then passed to the Kernel and used by your TTYs.
+What’s happening is that GRUB fails to detect the right screen mode, and defaults to one of the lowest available, which is then passed to the Kernel and used by the TTYs.
 The solution is to tell GRUB what resolution to use, instead of giving it a free hand (to mess it up).

 Finding the right resolution

 Before we can start editing the GRUB config file, you need to find what resolutions are available.
 It’ll vary based on the graphics card and possibly other factors.

 - Reboot, enter GRUB, and press “C”.
 That opens a GRUB terminal.

 vbeinfo, press Enter.
 A list of resolutions appears.

 - Pick a resolution that best matches your native screen resolution.

 For desktop monitors, that’s usually